-TVCC provides many services to workforce education students including childcare reimbursement, work-study jobs, tutoring and computer labs.
-Because of the Perkins Federal Vocational Act, the college is able to provide these services as well as state-of-the-art equipment and training materials to help you prepare for your chosen career.
-The college also participates in TWC programs such as WIA (Workforce Investment Act).
-High school articulation of courses are provided through the ATC (Advanced Technical Credit) and dual credit (college and high school credit) is offered in many area high schools.
-Please feel free to contact our office for more information on any of these services.
+TVCC provides many services to Workforce Education students which may include work-study positions, tutoring, computer labs and even childcare reimbursement assistance.
+Due to our involvement with the Perkins Federal Vocational Act TVCC is able to provide these services, as well as state-of-the-art equipment and training materials, to help you prepare for your chosen career.
+TVCC also participates in Texas Workforce Commission (TWC) programs, such as the Workforce Investment Act (WIA).
+High school articulation of courses provided through Advanced Technical Credit (ATC) and dual credit (college and high school credit) are offered by many surrounding community high schools.

-The Work Force Education Department Offers the Following Areas of Concentrations
+The Work Force Education Department Offers the Following Areas of Concentrations: